Guergeiro/dotfiles/README.md

 find it useful and, even for me, it saves the pain of login while in a strangers computer.

-The purpose of this repositoryy is when I start a freshly Linux image, a bit more than just dotfiles.
-If you want to use it, do it at your own risk.

 ## Requirements

-Base tools

-- `ansible-vault`
-- `stow`

-Or

 - `nix`